alice-doc/alice-analysis-tutorial/analysis/alianalysistaskmytask.md

    virtual void            Terminate(Option_t* option);
 ```
 These functions will be the heart of our analysis.
 In the `UserCreateOutputObjects`, we will define whatever output we want to write to our `root` files.
 The `UserExec` function will be called for all events in the data sample that we are looking at.
 Finally, `Terminate` is called at the very end of the analysis.

-## Adding a histogram, a TList, and more
-Physicists like to do a lot of counting, so analyses are usually based on filling *histograms*.
-In our example class, we want to have access to one histogram, in which we will store a distribution of transverse momentum.

 {% challenge " Virtual functions " %}
 In the code snippet above, we see the `virtual` keyword.
 Do you know what this means ?